 The State of Georgia (State) passed legislation which allows individuals or corporations to receive a State tax credit for making a contribution to certain qualified rural hospital organizations.
-Berrien and Lanier submitted the necessary documentation and were approved by the State to participate in the rural hospital tax credit program effective for calendar years 2020 and 2019.
-Contributions received under the program approximated \$341 thousand and \$378 thousand during the Authority's fiscal years 2020 and 2019, respectively.
-These amounts are reported in other revenue on the statements of revenues, expenses, and changes in net position.
+Berrien and Lanier submitted the necessary documentation and were approved by the State to participate in the rural hospital tax credit program effective for calendar years 2021 and 2020.
+Contributions received under the program approximated \$4.0 million and \$341 thousand during the Authority's fiscal years 2021 and 2020, respectively.
+These amounts are reported in nonoperating revenue (expenses) on the statements of revenues, expenses, and changes in net position.